May 17, 2022

 Oral antivirals also are available at select CVS and Walgreens retail pharmacies.

-An interactive map shows all locations in the state with available antiviral pills and monoclonal antibody treatment.
+An interactive map shows all locations in the state with available antiviral pills.

 Vaccination is still the best protection